dev-aritra/open_ngo/README.md

-# This's pretty much what I wanted to achieve
+# This is pretty much what I wanted to achieve
 ![gif](screenshots/record.gif)
 <br/>
 <br/>